roocell/reactNativeApp/README.md

 ```
 NOTE: if you get red screen (could not connect) it’s probably because the packager is still building. just refresh (cmd-R) when the packager is done

+NOTE: if you want to debug without using the xcode console (for JS debugging)
+      CMD-CTRL-Z to 'shake device'
+      Select "Remote JS Debugging'
+      CMD-OPT-J to open chrome JS console

 The following is just for educational purposes
 Instructions to re-create this from scratch
 following instruction here (somewhat) except for the coapods for google maps